40uf411/MNCB/docs/developer_guide.md

 ## Contributing

-To contribute to the FastAPI Codebase Generator:
+To contribute to the Me Need Code-Base:

 1. Fork the repository
 2. Create a feature branch